r37r0m0d3l/publish_subscribe/README.md

     -   **Sticky events** concept.
-    Events will **stick** in and if any subscriber subscribes for such events after they were published, the subscribers will still receive them upon registration.
+    Events will **stick** in and if any subscriber subscribes for such events after they were published, the subscribers will still receive them upon registration. the subscribers will still receive them upon registration.

 The things you may not like: